 The best way to keep histamine intolerance symptoms under control is to avoid foods that increase your body’s histamine burden.
 Are lentils high in histamine?

+Are lentils high in histamine?
 Lentils are part of the legume family, a family of plant-based foods that includes peanuts, lentils, and beans.
-Although not proven to be a high-histamine food, some people with histamine intolerance have problems with peanuts because they contain amines, salicylates, and aflatoxins.

 Although sprouting has benefits, it won’t remove biogenic amines.
 A study found that if you sprout lentils, boiling them only eliminates a small quantity of the biogenic amines, not enough to make a meaningful difference.
 (3)